Protecting Employees Who Speak Out Against Wrongdoing in Georgia

 Employees should never have to choose between their job and doing the right thing.
-When workers report illegal, unsafe, or unethical practices, they are protected by strong whistleblower and retaliation laws.
-Unfortunately, many employers punish whistleblowers through termination, demotion, harassment, or blacklisting.
+When workers report illegal, unsafe, or unethical practices, they are protected by whistleblower and anti-retaliation laws under federal law and, in certain cases, Georgia law.
+Unfortunately, many employers punish whistleblowers through termination, demotion, harassment, reduced hours, or blacklisting.

-At The C. Paul Law Firm P.C., we represent whistleblowers across New York who have faced retaliation for speaking out.
-Our attorneys fight to protect employee rights and hold employers accountable under both state and federal law.
+At The C. Paul Law Firm P.C., we represent whistleblowers across Georgia who have faced retaliation for speaking out.
+Our attorneys work to protect employee rights and hold employers accountable under applicable federal statutes and Georgia law.

 Why Choose The C. Paul Law Firm P.C.?